alvr-org/ALVR/wiki/Troubleshooting.md

 Troubleshooting (for ALVR 14.0.0 and later)
 ===

-First off, please make sure to carefully read the [Installation](https://github.com/alvr-org/ALVR/wiki/Installation) and [usage](https://github.com/alvr-org/ALVR/wiki/Usage) instructions.
+First off, please make sure to carefully read the [Installation guide](https://github.com/alvr-org/ALVR/wiki/Installation-guide) and [Usage](https://github.com/alvr-org/ALVR/wiki/Usage) pages.

 The first thing to try is to delete the file `settings.json` located in the ALVR installation folder on the PC.
 This resets everything to default.
 If it doesn't work, try reinstalling ALVR.